Featured, Kitchen

 I love to cook; I assume that’s obvious, and if you know me even a little, you’ve probably guessed that I like to go rogue in the kitchen when it comes to tradition.
 After all, that’s how change is made—by pushing boundaries.
 And I am a big fan of change.
 Thanksgiving, for years, was a tough cooking holiday for me.
 No matter where I was or who I was with, the Thanksgiving table always felt like a showcase of flavors I didn’t totally love: too many carbs, too much sugar, and a whole lot of bland.
 The added element of massive elbow grease needed for both the prep and cleanup for just one BIG, whirlwind meal always seemed like a bunch of malarkey—especially since my Thanksgivings tended to have more football fans than helpful dishwashers (unless you count my loyal dog friends).

 My rogue nature led me to experiment with ultra-creative Thanksgiving menus and recipes for years, but the truth is, they were never welcomed by my family or friends.
 Even though I had loyal fans of my cooking, they had little patience for me messing with Thanksgiving tradition.
-Eventually, I realized Thanksgiving was a much lonelier experience when I went rogue so at some point, I decided to leave my whimsy off the holiday table.
+Eventually, I realized Thanksgiving was a much lonelier experience when I went rogue so at some point, I decided to leave my whimsy off the Thanksgiving table.

-Today, my always bountiful Thanksgiving table includes classics that carry a tinge of my personal essence- creativity.
-My Roasted Brussels Sprouts with Apples & Mint for example, offers eaters traditional brussels sprouts, but the seemingly weird addition of fresh mint is where I go rogue, the result however is surprisingly rewarding.
+Today, my always bountiful Thanksgiving table includes classics that carry a tinge of my personal essence and creativity.
+My Roasted Brussels Sprouts with Apples & Mint for example, offers eaters traditional Brussels sprouts, but the seemingly weird addition of fresh mint is where I go rogue, the result however is surprisingly rewarding.
 The mint gives the earthy Brussels sprouts a bit of freshness and vibrancy, while the apples bring in a tart and sweet balance with their caramelization during roasting.
 The dish is comforting yet light, which I enjoy more than fat drenched Brussels.
 Its traditional and provocative.

 My Mezcal Cranberry Sauce, which has become a fan favorite on my table is both the sauce on my table and the muse to my herbal brine, which I use to dry brine my turkey every year, creating a smoky, savory and fruity essence with a tinge of chipotle spice that tends to stick to the skin of my bird and the “drippings” from the salt brine penetrate deep into the meat so each bite is an experience in gratitude for life.

-This time of year, I notice an influx of mango recipes from marketing agencies that often feel far-fetched, careless, and frankly, a bit forced.
-In my view, this approach is reckless, especially for those in positions of influence (which is not the same as being an influencer).
-It’s obvious they’re just trying to force mangoes on the Thanksgiving menu without much thought or skill behind it for the sake of marketing.
-One example I often see being passed around this time of year is roasted yams with chunks of mangoes ( yes, that would be chunks of hot mangoes)—a recipe that’s also needlessly complex, with multiple steps, and an end result that makes little sense for the traditional and simple dish of roasted yams.
-It feels sloppy and purely marketing-driven, which isn’t useful to home cooks, and it doesn’t teach anyhow how to utilize mangoes in recipes.
-Don’t even get me started on the Brussels sprouts and mangoes recipes I see from the same org.
-Chunks of mangoes should not be reckless strewn into recipes, forethought mixed with skill is how to write recipes for the Thanksgiving table.
+One example I often see being passed around this time of year is roasted yams with chunks of mangoes ( yes, that would be chunks of hot mangoes mixed with sweet potatoes or yams)—a recipe that’s also needlessly complex, with multiple steps, and an end result that makes little sense for the traditional, simple and classic dish of roasted yams.
+It feels sloppy and purely marketing-driven, which isn’t useful to home cooks, and it doesn’t teach anyhow how to utilize mangoes in recipes and thus doesn’t create repeat recipe makers aka more mango sales.
+Don’t even get me started on the roasted Brussels sprouts recipes also with mango chunks strewn in that I see on my instagram feed.
+Chunks of mangoes should not be reckless strewn into any recipes, forethought mixed with skill is how to write recipes for the Thanksgiving table.

 Mango Nectar/Syrup

 In my early days of mango recipe creation, I discovered the magic of mango nectar and the lush, tropical sweetness mangoes bring to cocktails and mocktails.
 This journey also inspired my ingenious Mango Pit Syrup recipe—a perfect blend of the “waste not, want not” philosophy and a versatile sweetener that requires little to no added sugar.
 Mangoes can play a significant role at Thanksgiving when incorporated into drinks, reducing sugar usage while adding depth of flavor and a velvety viscosity essential for crafting exceptional beverages.
 Their versatility shines through, whether showcasing fresh with their bright, tropical notes or their deep, warm, caramelized flavors when cooked.
 I think mangoes pair beautifully with some of fall’s seasonal gems, like cranberries and oranges.
 At my Thanksgiving gatherings, I often serve a Mango-Cranberry Satsuma Punch, perfect for kids and mocktail enthusiasts alike and Cranberry Blood Orange Mango Syrup, which is perfect for mocktails and cocktails.
 My Mango-Pit Margarita Mixer using fresh oranges or tangerines is perfect for a wowing seasonal Cranberry or Persimmon margarita.
-(Mango-Pit Nectar tip: Place your fleshy mango pits in a freezer bag of container and freeze until you get enough to make a big batch of syrup.)
+(Mango-Pit Nectar tip: Place your fleshy mango pits in a freezer bag or container and freeze until you get enough to make a big batch of syrup.)

 Caramelization/Maillard Reaction